 How Do I Know if My Student Loan Is in Collections?

 If you don't know whether your account has already gone to collections, you can call the following government offices to obtain that information:

 - Provincial Student Loans: Collection Management Unit for the Ministry of Finance, 416-326-0500

 - Federal Student Loans: CRA Collections Service—Canada Student Loan Centre, 1-866-336-7565

 Financial Advice for Graduates Is Just a Phone Call Away

 If you’re a recent graduate, congratulations on your achievement!
-And if you’re struggling to pay off your student loan due to other debts, such as credit card debt and outstanding utility bills, we offer student loan debt help.
+And if you’re struggling to pay off your school loan due to other debts, such as credit card debt and outstanding utility bills, we offer student loan debt help.